Cheese soufflé

 1. Whisk the egg whites to stiff peaks with a little lemon juice, fold with the warm cheese base and pipe into souffle moulds.
 Which have been brushed with soft butter and flour.

-2. Bake in a bain marie at 150C for 12-16 minutes, it may take up to 20 if you are using bigger mouds.
+2. Bake in a bain marie at 150C for 16-20 minutes, it may longer if you are using bigger moulds.

 3. Turn out onto a tray and cover with grated parmesan.